tylerturdenpants/ember-attacher/README.md

   // The container where the attachment's DOM will be inserted.
   floatingElementContainer: '.ember-application',

-  // An options object that will be passed to Floating UI, the positioning library.
+  // An options object that will be passed to Floating UI "computePosition" function.
   floatingUiOptions: null,

   // NOT RECOMMENDED: We currently allow you to pass an explicit target, but this may be removed